Course Code: SC

 Chapter 1.
 SDGs and other global processes - Aromar Revi, IIHS, Bangalore

 Chapter 2.
-New institutions and forms governance - Aromar Revi, IIHS, Bangalore
+New forms of institutions and governance - Aromar Revi, IIHS, Bangalore

 Chapter 3.
 Public participation and democracy (I&II) - Edgar Pieterse, UCT, African Center for Cities, Cape Town